triggah61/acent-docs/acent-doc-final.md

 ACENT blockchain is determined to improve the blockchain ecosystem by solving known problems and implementing the following improvements:

-1. **Acent is 100% compatible with Ethereum developer environment tools** All Ethereum dApps can be migrated as-is into the Acent ecosystem. dApps such as Cryptokitties or Uniswap can easily be migrated or be created with their own deployment version in the Acent chain.
+1. **Acent is 100% compatible with Ethereum developer environment tools** All Ethereum DApps can be migrated as-is into the Acent ecosystem.
+DApps such as Cryptokitties or Uniswap can easily be migrated or be created with their own deployment version in the Acent chain.
 2. **Acent fosters blockchain mass adoption by lowering the financial entry barrier** Users can enjoy earning through farming or harvesting transaction fees collected on the Acent chain and distributed through the Acent Substance Accumulation Pool (ASAP).
 3. A **cent fosters blockchain mass adoption by lowering the technical entry barrier**